-$^{^{34}}$ We plot the total effect of such policies (rather than the marginal effect of increasing T) to compare the quantitative results with Proposition 5.
+We plot the total effect of such policies (rather than the marginal effect of increasing T) to compare the quantitative results with Proposition 5.

-Figure 6.
-The effect of forward guidance on bank lending in two economies: our benchmark model (solid blue lines) and a "frictionless" economy in which banks do not face leverage costs, $\kappa^L=0$ (dashed red lines).
-The central bank promises to hold interest rates at -1% for eight periods before returning to a Taylor rule.
+Figure 8: The effect of forward guidance on bank lending in two economies: our benchmark model (solid blue lines) and a "frictionless" economy in which banks do not face leverage costs, $\kappa^L = 0$ (dashed red lines).
+We consider policies in which the central bank promises to hold interest rates at -1% for eight periods before returning to a Taylor rule.
 We plot the impulse responses for aggregate investment (left panel) and output (right panel) in both economies.